legal-united-states-poker-sites

 Final Thoughts: What Does Momentum Do in WSOP Play?

-Momentum isn’t a stat or a skill but it plays a huge role in tournament poker.
-At the WSOP, players who understand momentum and manage their emotions have an edge.
-Confidence is contagious.
-Lose your nerve, and you lose control.
+Momentum isn’t a tangible stat that can be measured, but it plays a huge role in tournament poker.
+At the WSOP, players who understand how to manage the confidence from positive momentum and mitigate the negative emotions from a lack of momentum have an edge over their competitors.

 One way to manage momentum is to have a “reset ritual”.
 Some players listen to music, take a quick break, or re-center with breathing exercises between hands.
 Others remind themselves to focus only on the present decision, not the last bad beat.

 Even top pros like Daniel Negreanu and Shannon Shorr speak openly about managing emotion at the table.
-Momentum matters, but emotional control is what turns a heater into a win.
-Doesn't matter if you're playing at the World Series or online for real money, pay attention to your energy, your mindset, and how you respond to swings.
+“Momentum” is a way of describing short-term variance, and your emotional control during the highs and lows is what will set you apart from your opponents.
+It doesn't matter if you're playing at the World Series or online for real money, pay attention to your energy, your mindset, and how you respond to swings.
 Recognize when momentum is in your favor, and when it’s time to reset.

 More WSOP Blogs